Key takeaways

 Jira pricing

 I rely on Notion’s built-in AI to turn raw content into searchable information inside the workspace.
-Notion AI can summarize long passages of text, extract key concepts from meeting notes or research, and rewrite content for clarity.
-Since the AI interacts with the actual content of my pages, I can generate documentation that reflects the specific language and context of our projects, which makes internal handoffs and onboarding clearer for everyone.
+Notion AI can summarize long passages of text, extract key concepts from meeting notes or research, and rewrite content.
+Since the AI interacts with my page content, I can generate documentation that reflects the specific language and context of our projects, which makes internal handoffs and onboarding clearer for everyone.

 I can also ask Notion AI to transform bullet points into paragraphs or rewrite drafts to match a style, which helps maintain content quality as documentation evolves.
 What I like about this AI-assisted approach is it preserves project details and stores knowledge in a format teams can search and reuse easily.